Volunteer

 b) If your dog is undertaking multiple visits and roles during the week, then this can place them under a lot of pressure/ stress, which is not healthy for your dog.

-7. Please ensure you have a current Working With Children/ Vulnerable People Check, applicable to your State.
+c) You have a current Working With Children/ Vulnerable People Check, applicable to your State, or have applied and are waiting for it to be completed.

 Make an